Sponge... worthy as form of contraception?

 In exploring other forms of contraception, what is the reliability rate of the "sponge"?

 Thanks for stopping by the site as you make your way through your contraceptive information expedition.
-To answer your question, the contraceptive sponge is 91 percent effective at preventing unintended pregnancy if used correctly and consistently.
-If use is less than perfect and/or used inconsistently, effectiveness is estimated at 88 percent (more on the difference between the two rates in a bit).
-This round, polyurethane sponge is about two-and-a-quarter inches across and three-quarters of an inch thick and has an indentation or "dimple" in the center.
-This method of birth control is used by inserting it deep into the vagina before intercourse; it has a small loop to hook your finger around for easy removal.
-Upon insertion, it acts as a physical barrier between sperm and egg to prevent fertilization.
-It also contains spermicide (nonoxynol-9) and absorbs semen after ejaculation.
+To answer your question, the contraceptive sponge is 91 percent effective at preventing unintended pregnancy if used correctly and consistently by people who have never given birth.
+If use isn't correct or used inconsistently, effectiveness is estimated at 88 percent (more on the difference between the two rates in a bit).
+People who have previously given birth experience lower rates of effectiveness with the sponge, around 80 percent with perfect use and 73 to 76 percent with imperfect use.
+This round, polyurethane sponge is about two-and-a-quarter inches across and three-quarters of an inch thick with an indentation or "dimple" in the center.
+This method of birth control is used by inserting it into the vagina to cover the cervix before sex.
+Upon insertion, it acts as a physical barrier over the cervix so sperm can’t move from the vagina into the uterus to fertilize an egg, and it also contains spermicide (nonoxynol-9), which is a chemical that impedes sperm movement.
 Seems simple enough, right?
-Before concluding your information-gathering journey, you might also want to learn more about what factors into the effectiveness of the method and the pros and cons of use.
+Before concluding your information-gathering journey, you might also want to learn more about factors influencing effectiveness and the pros and cons of use.

 - Is hormone-free.

-- Easily allows for spontaneous intercourse (it can be inserted up to 24 hours before sex).
+- Allows for spontaneous sex since it can be inserted up to 24 hours before.

 - Doesn't need to be fitted by a health care provider — it’s one-size-fits-all!

-- Is available over-the-counter (OTC) —no prescription is necessary.
+- Is available over-the-counter (OTC) — no prescription necessary.

-- Is not as messy as other contraceptive methods that use spermicidal creams, foams, or gels.
+- Isn't as messy as other contraceptive methods that use spermicidal creams, foams, or gels (though it may be messier than other non-spermicidal methods such as condoms or oral contraceptive pills).

-- Is instantly reversible — users can decide when they want or no longer want protection from pregnancy.
+- Is instantly reversible — if users decide they no longer want protection from pregnancy, they can simply take out the sponge and be immediately fertile again.

 - Is easy to use with practice.